cau-se/pubflow-jira-plugin/README.md

 has to be set accordingly.

 ## Setup Pubflow
-[PubFlow] (http://www.pubflow.uni-kiel.de/en) is split into two packages.
-The Pubflow-Jira-Plugin and the [Workflow Provider](https://github.com/PubFlow/Workflow-Provider).
+[PubFlow] (http://www.pubflow.uni-kiel.de/en) is split into two packages,Pubflow-Jira-Plugin and [Workflow Provider](https://github.com/PubFlow/Workflow-Provider).
 Both packages need to be started separate from each other.

 ### Preliminaries
 To run the stand-alone version of the PubFlow-Jira-Plugin you need to install the [Atlassian SDK](https://developer.atlassian.com/docs/getting-started/set-up-the-atlassian-plugin-sdk-and-build-a-project).